 Financing leases include provisions to purchase the asset at the conclusion of the lease.
 The Company's current leases have expiration dates through 2023.
 The adoption of ASC 842 did not impact the accounting for these leases.
-Financing assets of \$2.8 million are included in property and equipment, net on the consolidated balance sheets as of December 28, 2019.
+Financing assets of \$1.8 million and \$2.8 million are included in property and equipment, net on the consolidated balance sheets as of January 2, 2021 and December 28, 2019, respectively.
+Financing liabilities of \$0.6 million and \$1.5 million are included in other current liabilities and other long-term liabilities, respectively, on the consolidated balance sheets as of January 2, 2021.
 Financing liabilities of \$0.8 million and \$2.0 million are included in other current liabilities and other long-term liabilities, respectively, on the consolidated balance sheets as of December 28, 2019.
-There were no financing lease arrangements as of December 29, 2018.